romfelt/credis/README.md

 ## Why

 Redis seemed like what I was looking for in a social web project with high demands on scalability.
-Unfortunately a plain C client library was not available - until now.
+Unfortunately a plain C client library was not available.

 ## Status

+It is not actively being maintained any longer in its original shape.
+Last commit was done Apr 23, 2012.

-It was recently moved from [http://code.google.com/p/credis] to github to keep it alive.
-It has been forked to github before and is actively maintained in those forks.
+Credis was moved from http://code.google.com/p/credis to github at Nov 26, 2016 to keep the original project available.
+It has been forked Google code to github before this move and may be actively maintained in those forks.
+Have a look at https://github.com/jimjag/credis.

-Current status is "almost complete".
+Status is *almost complete*.
 Credis implements all commands supported by Redis 1.02, almost all of 1.2.6 and most of 2.0.2.
 Credis is work in progress but still quite mature.
 The long-term commitment is to provide full support for all Redis commands.
 A simple credis test client is available as example and for test.

 Refer to credis.h for a complete list of supported commands.

 # Credits